johanbove/johanbove.github.io/posts.md

 nav: primary
 ---

-> I write about various sorts of topics, mostly software and web related.
+> <a href="https://johanbove.info" class="p-author h-card">I</a> write about various sorts of topics, mostly software and web related.
 Most posts are not full-fledged articles as they might actually be snippets and references for information I'd like to share with the Web.

 <div class="posts">